dimajix/flowman/docs/spec/schema/json.md

 # JSON Schema
 The *JSON schema* refers to a JSON schema definition.
-Note that by the nature of JSON, there is no well defined ordering of fields within the definition.
+Note that by the nature of JSON, there is no well-defined ordering of fields within the definition.

 ## Plugin